Study shows multiple doses of stem cells can reduce lung inflammation and remodeling that results from house dust mite-induced allergic asthma.

 Asthma and its impact

-Repairing remodelled lung tissue
+Repairing remodeled lung tissue

 Potential of mesenchymal stem cells

-To test their hypothesis they made use of an allergy model in mice.
+To test their hypothesis, they made use of an allergy model in mice.
 One group was challenged with house dust mite (HDM) extracts, while the control group was not.
-Once the model was established the next step involved the treatment.
+Once the model was established, the next step involved the treatment.
 These researchers chose to use mesenchymal stem cells (MSCs).